Walking Meditation

 What to do

-1. Choose your environment: Find a quiet, safe space where you can walk slowly for 10-20 steps without interruption.
-This can be:
+1. Choose your space: Find a quiet, safe place where you can walk slowly for 10-20 steps without being interrupted.
+This can be inside in a hallway or living room, or outside in a garden, park, or quiet street.

-2. Begin with grounding: Stand upright with feet shoulder-width apart.
+2. Begin with grounding: Stand up straight with feet shoulder-width apart.
 Take three slow, deep breaths, feeling your feet firmly connected to the ground.
-Notice your current emotional and physical state without judgment.
+Notice how you feel emotionally and physically right now without judging it.

-3. Set your intention: Mentally commit to staying present for the next 5-10 minutes.
-Research shows that even brief 10-minute sessions can significantly decrease fatigue and improve mood.
+3. Set your intention: Tell yourself you'll stay present for the next 5-10 minutes.
+Research shows that even short 10-minute sessions can cut down fatigue and improve mood.

 4. Start walking mindfully:

-• Begin walking more slowly than normal—about half your usual pace
+• Begin walking slower than normal - about half your usual pace

-• Focus on the lifting of one foot, moving it forward, placing it down
+• Focus on lifting one foot, moving it forward, placing it down

-• Feel the weight transfer from one foot to the other
+• Feel the weight shift from one foot to the other

-• Notice the subtle muscle engagement in your legs, core, and arms
+• Notice the small muscle movements in your legs, core, and arms

 5. Coordinate breath and movement: After establishing your walking rhythm: